norcross/wp-bouncer/readme.txt

 == Frequently Asked Questions ==

 = I need something strong to keep people from sharing accounts. = We've found that using a 2-Factor-Authentication scheme on your site is a good way to keep people from sharing accounts.
-When we tried to design an advanced version of WP-Boucner, it was basically 2FA.
+When we tried to design an advanced version of WP-Bouncer, it was basically 2FA.
 So try that.

+== Screenshots ==

+1. Warning message shown when a user is bounced.

 == Changelog ==
 = 1.3.1 =